Ever notice how any successful story throughout history tends to have a similar cast of characters?

 The creative archetype includes the artist, the chef, the child, the poet, the novelist, the shapeshifter and the romantic.

 What Are Your Main Archetypes?

-I’m pretty happy with these results, and not surprised by my top 2, but I was surprised to see visionary my third highest archetype.
-I’ve never thought of myself as that imaginative or innovative, but I do want the world to change for the better and am willing to do what I can to improve the mental health of others.
+I’m pretty happy with these results and not surprised by my top 2, but I was surprised to see visionary my third highest archetype.
+I’ve never thought of myself as imaginative or innovative, but I do want the world to change for the better and am willing to do what I can to improve the mental health of others.